Six Frameworks, One Diagnosis: Why DHCW Cannot Self-Correct

 3. Organisational Silence: When Information Stops Flowing Upward

 - Defensive silence: Staff stay quiet to protect themselves.
-They have seen what happens to those who speak up, and they choose self-preservation.
+They have seen what happens to those who speak up.

 At DHCW, the evidence of organisational silence is striking.
 The Chair of the Board has admitted to being informed "late in the day" about significant issues.
 The Cabinet Secretary has confirmed a "pattern of late notification" from DHCW to the Welsh Government.
 If information is not reaching the Chair or the sponsoring government department, it is certainly not reaching the public.

 This is not a communication problem.
 It is a silence problem.
-When at least two senior employees have allegedly faced dismissal after raising concerns, the rational calculation for any remaining employee is clear: say nothing.
-The cost of this silence is measured in programmes that fail without warning, budgets that overrun without scrutiny, and patients who receive care supported by systems that no one dared to criticise.
+The cost is measured in programmes that fail without warning, budgets that overrun without scrutiny, and patients who receive care supported by systems that no one dared to criticise.

 4. Level 5 Leadership — and Its Precise Inversion